Rewire-then-Probe: A Contrastive Recipe for Probing Biomedical Knowledge of Pre-trained Language Models: Acknowledgements

+\stitle{How to early stop?} For fair comparison of different PLMs, we currently use checkpoints after contrastive tuning for a fixed number of steps (200, specifically).
+However, we have noticed that different models and different probing datasets have different optimal training steps.
+To truly `rewire' the most knowledge out of each PLMs, we need a unified validation set for checkpoint selection.
+What the validation set should be and how to guarantee its fairness require further investigation.

+\stitle{Performance not very stable.} We have noticed that using different contrastive tuning corpus as well as different random seeds can lead to a certain variance of their probing performances (see Table \ref{tab:benchmarking}).
+To mitigate such issue, we use average performance of 10 runs on 10 randomly sampled corpus.
+Improving the stability of \model and investigating its nature is a future challenge.

 \stitle{Knowledge Probing Benchmarks for PLMs.} LAMA \cite{petroni2019language}, which starts this line of work, is a collection of single-token knowledge triples extracted from sources including Wikidata and ConceptNet \citep{speer2017conceptnet}.
-To mitigate the problem of information leakage from the head entity, \citet{poerner2019bert} propose LAMA-UHN, which is a hard subset of LAMA that have less token overlaps in head and tail entities.
-X-FACTR\citep{jiang2020x} and mLAMA \citep{kassner2021multilingual} extend knowledge probing to the multilingual scenario and introduce multi-token answers.
+To mitigate the problem of information leakage from the head entity, \citet{poerner2019bert} propose LAMA-UHN, which is a hard subset of LAMA that has less token overlaps in head and tail entities.
+X-FACTR~\citep{jiang2020x} and mLAMA~\citep{kassner2021multilingual} extend knowledge probing to the multilingual scenario and introduce multi-token answers.
 They each propose decoding methods that generate multi-token answers, which we have shown to work poorly on \data.
 BioLAMA \citep{sung2021language} is a concurrent work that also releases a benchmark for biomedical knowledge probing.
-We provide a comparison between LAMA, BioLAMA and \data in terms of (\# relations, \# queries, avg \# answers per query, avg \# characters per answer) in the \emph{Appendix}.\footnote{Our comparison indicated that \data and BioLAMA have no overlaps in queries, allowing both resources to complement each other.}

 \stitle{Probing via Prompt Engineering.} Knowledge probing is sensitive to what prompt is used \citep{jiang2020can}.
 To bootstrap the probing performance, \citet{jiang2020can} mine more prompts and ensemble them during inference.
 Later works parameterised the prompts and made them trainable \citep{shin2020eliciting,fichtel2021prompt,qin2021learning}.
 We have opted out prompt-engineering methods that require training data in this work, as tuning the prompts are essentially tuning an additional (parameterised) model on top of PLMs.
 As pointed out by \citet{fichtel2021prompt}, prompt tuning requires large amounts of training data from the task.
 Since task training data is used, the additional model parameters are exposed to the target data distribution and can solve the set set by overfitting to such biases \citep{cao-etal-2021-knowledgeable}.
 In our work, by adaptively finetuning the model with a small set of raw sentences, we elicit the knowledge out from PLMs but do not expose the data biases from the benchmark (\data).